MarkusKgit/MonkeyBot/README.md

 *Preconditions:* Can only be used in a *channel*
 *Remarks:* The bot replies with the server rules in a private message

+`!findmessageid _messageContent`
+*Preconditions:* Can only be used in a *channel*
+*Remarks:* Gets the message id of a message in the current channel with the provided message text

+## Moderator Commands
+**Preconditions:** Minimum permission: *ServerMod*, Can only be used in a *channel*

+`!prune _count`
+*Preconditions:* Discord.Commands.RequireUserPermissionAttribute, Discord.Commands.RequireBotPermissionAttribute
+*Remarks:* Adds the specified user to the list of bot owners

+`!prune _user _count`
+*Preconditions:* Discord.Commands.RequireUserPermissionAttribute, Discord.Commands.RequireBotPermissionAttribute
+*Remarks:* Adds the specified user to the list of bot owners

 ## Simple poll
 **Preconditions:** Can only be used in a *channel*, Minimum permission: *User*